Stophface/thesis/readme.md

 The information are downloaded through screenscraping with the Library "BeautifulSoup" (http://www.crummy.com/software/BeautifulSoup/) and are written to a SQLite3 database.
 The script iterates through a .csv which contains the corners of the bboxes spanned over the area of interest.
 For each bbox, an unique URL is created, called and screenscraped.
-If there is more content than can be displayed on page 1 (250 datasets), it opens the next page with the coordinates of the curent bbox and downloads the data on page 2 as well.
+If there is more content than can be displayed on page 1 (250 datasets), it opens the next page with the coordinates of the current bbox and downloads the data on page 2 as well.
 This will be repeated up to 16 times.
-Then the script goes to the next row in the .csv file and uses the next bbox.
+Then the script goes to the next row in the `.csv-file` and uses the next bbox.
 For unknown reasons, the connection to the Flickr API gets lost.
-To stay "connected" the "urllib2" of Python is used.
-If connection times out, the script will go on with the next row in the .csv file and starts to create URL's for the corresponding bbox.
+To stay "connected" the `urllib2` of Python is used.
+If connection times out, the script will go on with the next row in the `.csv-file` and starts to create URL's for the corresponding bbox.
 However, this will result in bboxes from which no information will be downloaded since the connection to the Flickr API gets lost for that bbox (and the so created URL).
 This error does not occur often.
-The bboxes for which the script times out, hence no data was downlaoded, are written to the file `timeouts`
+The bboxes for which the script times out, hence no data was downloaded, are written to the file `timeouts`

 Each step the script does is documented in the files `documentation`.
 If the script crashes for any reasons, it can be restarted.
 Simply check at which bbox the script crashed and type its number into line 50 (if stop < 0:).

-**What is that .csv file?**
+**What is that `.csv file`?**

 To perform a geoquerry on Flickr with a bbox, the coordinates of the corner of the bbox need be known.
 With a geoquery request, 250 photos are returned per page in the browser (max 16 pages) and only 4.000 photos per bbox in total.
 Therefore, if information for a whole country or urban area need to be downloaded, the bboxes need to be split into smaller bboxes.